elrey72011/ParlayPicker/docs/COMPARISON.md

 # Feature Comparison: Original vs Enhanced with Historical Data

+> **Note:** The main Streamlit app now ships with the capabilities from both columns below.
+This comparison is preserved for historical reference so you can see what changed when the builds were merged.

 ## 🆚 Side-by-Side Comparison

 | Feature | Original Version | Enhanced Version (v10.0) |